Lorena Azzaro

-Lorena Azzaro (born 22 October 2000) is a French professional footballer who plays as a forward for Première Ligue club Paris FC.
+Lorena Azzaro (born 22 October 2000) is a French professional footballer who plays as a forward for Women's Super League club Charlton Athletic, on loan from Première Ligue club Paris FC.

 Club career

 Azzaro spent her youth career with Toulouse and Lyon.
 She made her professional debut for Lyon as a 72-nd minute substitute for Ada Hegerberg in a 5–0 league win against Metz on 27 Octobter 2018.

 On 14 October 2019, Azzaro joined Fleury on a two-year contract.
 Less than 11 months later in September 2020, she moved to Lille.
 After spending four seasons with Lille, she left the club in July 2024.
 During the same month, she joined newly promoted Première Ligue club Strasbourg.

 On 30 May 2025, Paris FC announced that Azzaro would join the club on 1 July after signing a three-year contract.
 She made her debut for the club on 6 September 2025 by scoring both goals in a 2–0 league win against Dijon.

+In July 2026, Azzaro joined newly promoted Women's Super League club Charlton Athletic on a season-long loan.